Krule6/BO2-EE-RESOURCES/README.md

 ### Tranzit - Map & Portal Destinations

-- A visual map of tranzit with all locations for the mystery box, teleports, locations, perk machines etc.
+- A visual map of tranzit with all locations for the mystery box, teleports, site locations, perk machines etc.

 - Features a hover function that shows the in game teleport locations to help players navigate through the map